How Long Until Robots Take Our Jobs?

 There are several types of jobs that have shown that they are here to stay, and have proved to be that much more resilient through the recent Covid-19 pandemic.
 If you are currently on the hunt for a new job, or even an entirely new career, you should consider one of the tech industry jobs we will highlight in this article.
 Before we talk about the fastest growing and most resilient jobs, let’s first discuss where you can learn the skills needed for these jobs.

 Coding bootcamps are becoming the most popular way to learn the computer programming skills you need to succeed in the tech industry.
 Their popularity is growing for several reasons.
 First, they are short-term and hyper-focused.
 This means you can learn all the programming skills you need in less than a year, with most grads finishing their program through online and self-paced means in just 10 to 24 weeks.
 These shorter-term coding education routes are quickly replacing the traditional methods that require two to four years to earn a traditional computer science degree through a university or local community college.
-These traditional degree-seeking routes also come with a high price tag of student debt that is in no way proved to help grads land a job with their new degree.
+These traditional degree-seeking routes also come with a high price tag of student debt which unless you are getting a full ride scholarship that has in no way proved to help grads land a job with their new degree as many companies hiring now newbie coders and developers.

 Now, let’s take a look at some of the tech industry jobs that are here to stay, and that you may want to pursue as a new career.